marcoimbee/py-faas/README.md

     - `[log_filename]`: filename of the worker log file.
 Log lines are dumped in append mode.
 - `[behavior]`: worker behavior configuration options (how the worker will behave)
     - `shutdown_persistence`: if `true`, saves the status of the worker when shut down.
 When restarted, the worker will load the saved status.
 If `false`, the worker will not save its state, and will be reset at each restart.
+    - `[behavior.caching]`: configuration options for function execution caching
+        - `policy`: the replacement policy of the cache.
+For now, only the LRU (Least Recently Used) policy is available.
+        - `max_size`: maximum capacity of the cache.
+If set to 0, caching is disabled: every attempt to add an element to the cache will result in a no-op.
 - `[misc]`: miscellaneous configuration options
     - `greeting_msg`: a greeting message that will be printed to stdout when the worker starts (merely for testing purposes).